 The weather in Sunny Beach is very pleasant during the months of July and August.
 The sun shines an average of ten hours a day and temperatures can reach a maximum of 35 degrees Celsius.
 Changes of downpour are negligible.
 During the other months of the summer the nights can grow a bit cooler.

-The euro has not yet been introduced in Bulgaria, therefore the Bulgarian lev (BGN) remains as the local currency.
+The euro (or pounds) has not yet been introduced in Bulgaria, therefore the Bulgarian lev (BGN) remains as the local currency.
 1 Lev = 100 stotinki (Bulgarian cents).
 The plural of lev is leva.

 If you’ve brought cash it’s advisable to exchange it directly, this is best done at Crown exchange offices which can assure you of a favorable exchange rate, commission free.

 If you haven’t brought any cash you can just as easily withdraw leva from your account.
 ATM’s can be found all over town.
 The maximum amount to be withdrawn a day is 800 leva.

 Travel to Sunny Beach usually goes by plane.
 Do take into account that you might live in a different time zone.